Dakota Johnson and Chris Martin Spark More Romance Rumors With Dinner Date

 Previously, the two were photographed separately making their way through Paris' Charles de Gaulle Airport on Dec.
 19.

-The Fifty Shades Freed actress first sparked romance rumors with the British singer when she was photographed in the sound booth of a Coldplay concert in Argentina in mid-November.
-Days after their trip to South America, the duo were reportedly spotted in a blurry embrace in Herzliya, Israel.
+The Fifty Shades Freed actress first sparked romance rumors with the British singer when she was spotted in the sound booth of a Coldplay concert in Argentina in November.

 Another photo of Dakota from last night. #DakotaJohnson #Coldplay pic.twitter.com/uH1Yvisgl5— Dakota Johnson World (@WorldOfDakota) November 15, 2017